Mahone Bay, Nova Scotia

 - Father Christmas Festival: Late November and early December Mahone Bay comes to live with family friendly and beautiful larger than life-sized Father Christmas figures, horse drawn rides through town, a tree lighting ceremony with bell ringers, gingerbread decorating, and Father Christmas and carolers strolling the streets.
 This is a Nova Scotia Don't Miss Event.

 The calm waters of Mahone Bay are home to hundreds of islands and a wealth of bird and sea life.
 Paddle the sheltered waters of the bay and its islands.
 Kayak and paddle board rentals available at Atlantic Oak Island Resort and Conference Centre.
 Take a guided tour with South Shore Boat Tours that leave daily from the Civic Marina in season.
+Experience guided tours around the beautiful ialands of Mahone Bay with Cape LaHave Adventures or rent your own kayak at their storefront on Main Street in Mahone Bay.

 Stroll our seaside Main Street abundant with unique shops and artisans.
 Explore destination shops such as: